tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 To help you speed up your discovery process, you can use a pre-configured Tidal Migrations Virtual Machine.
 These VMs have the latest Tidal Migrations software and dependencies installed for you, so you can focus on getting things done.

-Ubuntu Server image can also perform discovery without any network connectivity to the public internet.
+The Ubuntu Server image can also perform discovery without any network connectivity to the public internet.
 To run a discovery in an 'offline' mode checkout [this guide](https://guides.tidalmg.com/tidal-offline.html).

 {% include note.html content="We recommend you to use the [Ubuntu Server](#ubuntu-server-1804) image unless you want to you want to run Machine Stats on Windows." %}